bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/index.rst

 We always recommend to run a productive Axon.ivy Engine behind a reverse proxy.
 You should terminate the SSL traffic (HTTPS) on the reverse proxy and let the reverse proxy communicate with the Axon.ivy Engine over plain HTTP, because the setup is more easy and this will also increase the performance.

-We do not recommend AJP as the protocol between the reverse proxy and the Axon.ivy Engine, but this is at the moment still needed when integrating with :ref:`Microsoft IIS <reverse-proxy-iis>`.
+It's still possible to use AJP as the protocol between the reverse proxy and the Axon.ivy Engine, but this is deprecated and will be removed in future versions of Axon.ivy Engine.
+Start using HTTP or HTTPS instead of AJP.

 |